Altinn/app-frontend-react/README.md

 docker compose up
 ```

-This is really slow to start and rebuild, but sometimes better than getting someone to install node if you just want to test if a new branch fixes an issue.
+This solution works, but will be slow to start and rebuild.
+If you just want to run the solution locally, contribute
+by testing a bug fix or new feature before the official release, the Docker method will work fine.
+We recommend
+installing `node` locally if you are considering contributing code.

 </details>